My Wellness Journal 2026

 84%-100% reduced diabetic medication use

 Yes, I’m going for it!
-This looks like the only thing that might reset my gut.
+This looks like the only thing that might reset my gut properly.
 The research is there.
 I also have 4 friends doing it and swear by it.
 Thousands of people swear by it in fact.
 Functional doctors are now leaning towards it.
 Yes, I also had many questions regarding the lack of nutrients but I have been blown away by my findings.

 In recent years, a growing number of practitioners and researchers-including proponents of the animal-based and carnivore approach - have raised important questions about the role of plant foods in gut health.
 While plants are often promoted as universally beneficial, they also contain a wide range of natural defense compounds that can negatively impact digestion, nutrient absorption, and overall wellbeing-especially for sensitive individuals.